Hello, I'm Kristin Atwood, a chef, film maker and entrepreneur with a passion for bringing food and cooking to the digital space.

 I film, edit, direct and produce video content for award winning artists, multi national companies and tourism boards.
 I also work on sponsored content with various companies for the Chef Studio Channel.

 I create and design beautiful websites, social channels and premium subscription sites.
 Interested in seeing some of my work?
 You're looking at it.

 While most of my time is dedicated to my work on Chef Studio and Foodscapes by Chef Studio, I will still accept select project proposals that pique my interest.

 I started working in kitchens professionally while in high school.
-After receiving my Honours BA from McMaster University and a post graduate certificate from the University of Oxford I decided that I just wasn’t finished with cooking.
+After receiving my Honours BA from McMaster University and a certificate from the University of Oxford I decided that I just wasn’t finished with cooking.

 I threw myself into the world of cuisine and moved to Paris, France where I worked for Kristin Frederick of Le Camion Qui Fume, did a short stint under Jodie Riemer at Buvette and volunteered at a number of small boulangeries and patisseries, determined to learn as much as I could.